A reading from the gospel according to Mark 8:11-13:

 Reflection: The sign

 The Pharisees were known critics of Jesus.
-They did nothing but look for small lapses in His life in the hope that they will find something to discredit Him.
-They argue a lot that resulted to nothing but only to show their arrogance and contempt.
+They did nothing but look for small lapses in His life in the hope that they would find something to discredit Him.
+They argue a lot which resulted to nothing but only to show their arrogance and contempt.
 In the gospel passage above, they are looking for a sign from heaven.
 Jesus sighed from the depth of His spirit to show His frustration and left them.

 Jesus has shown the futility of arguments or debates.
 His followers should heed His example.
 It is best to just leave people who argue a lot.
 There is nothing to be gained from it.
 What is needed is to do good at all times.